 Clipping maps to a smaller subarea

-To access the data for any Geo-harmonizer tile check this Jupyter notebook tutorial.
+To access the Geo-harmonizer datasets through STAC check this Jupyter notebook tutorial.

 Using the STAC browser

 All GeoHarmonizer datasets and their respective metadata are listed in a Spatio-Temporal Asset Catalog (STAC): https://s3.eu-central-1.wasabisys.com/stac/odse/catalog.json.